tchajed/sys-verif-fa25/docs/notes/program-proofs/decide.md

 You should really read the error message and try to make sense of it.

 The reason this fails is that `Decision P` says that there's a _function_ that determines if P is true vs if ~P is true.
-Coq's logic is such that we actually can't do this for arbitrary propositions `P`; it requires that we can _compute_ which of `P` or `~P` is true.
+Rocq's logic is such that we actually can't do this for arbitrary propositions `P`; it requires that we can _compute_ which of `P` or `~P` is true.

 `decide` is just looking up this function using typeclasses, but the actual function doesn't get implemented for us automatically.
 We can provide an instance of equality between arbitrary colors; here's a manual version of that which we'll abandon in favor of using the powerful `solve_decision` automation tactic.